 WHO WE ARE

-- Programming based in Greenwich, CT
+Highly selective regional teams based in Greenwich, CT

-- AA tournament teams for grade 3 - 11 (1-2 teams per grade)
+AA tournament teams for grade 3 - 11

-- 300+ participants in fall 2017 - summer 2018 program
+300+ club program participants in fall 2018 - summer 2019 program

 99% Retention Rate

 We strive to provide an outstanding lacrosse experience.
 We place a high value on welcoming new players.
-Equally as important, we also are extremely proud of our high rates of player/family satisfaction and retention (99% last year).
+Equally as important, we also are extremely proud of our high rates of club team player/family satisfaction and retention (99% last year).

 We are confident this is a testament to the growth our players experienced as a athlete, person and teammate.